Dollar surges on funding crunch as virus roils global equities

 “There are still a lot of investors who need to sell riskier assets, and they want to hold their money in dollars.”

-The greenback closed in on multi-year highs against the Australian and New Zealand dollars.
+The greenback closed in on multi-year highs against the Australian AUD=D3 and New Zealand NZD=D3 dollars.

 Against the yen, the currency rose 0.11% to 110.92.